rryms/READ_IT/Note_controller/computer_science/cs162_os/Abstraction.md

    * Fork, Exec, Wait, Signal

 ### Running Many Programs
   * We have the basic mechanism to
     * switch between user processes and the kernel,
     * the kernel can switch among user processes,
     * Protect OS from user processes and processes from each other

-### Multiplexing Processes: The Process Control Block
+* Multiplexing Processes: The Process Control Block
   * Kernel represents each process as a process control block (PCB)
   * Kernel Schedulermaintains a data structure containing the PCBs
   * Give out non-CPU resources
  ![lec3-1](./pictures/lec3_1.png)
+* Scheduler
+  * Mechanism for deciding which processes/threads receive hardware CPU time, when, and for how long

+### Simultaneous Multithreading/Hyperthreading
+* Hard
 ### Is Base and Bound a Good-Enough Protection Mechanism?

 ### Recall: 3 types of Kernel Mode Transfer